Oklahoma State Highway 99: North of Stroud

 It is then concurrent with US-64 for 6 mi before passing through Cleveland, where it crosses the Arkansas River.
-Throughout its final 55 mi, in Osage County, the highway passes through a relatively sparse region, though it meets State Highway 20 in Hominy and overlaps SH-11 south of Pawhuska (the county seat) and US-60 north of the city.
-Its final junction is with SH-10 10 mi south of the Oklahoma–Kansas border.
+Throughout its final 55 mi, in Osage County, the highway passes through a relatively sparse region, though it meets SH-20 in Hominy and overlaps SH-11 south of Pawhuska (the county seat) and US-60 north of the city.
+Its final junction is with SH-10 10 mi south of the Oklahoma–Kansas state line.